hlakudi200/ChatApp/README.md

 ### Components and functional requirements
 ## 1.Authentication and authorisation
-   -users can  sign up
+   - users can  sign up
-   -users can sing into the web application
+   - users can sing into the web application
-   -users can sign out of the application
+   - users can sign out of the application

 ## 2.Chat System
-   -users can send and receive direct messages
+   - users can send and receive direct messages
-   -users can send and receive messages within a group
+   - users can send and receive messages within a group

 ### Design
  **Wireframes:** https://www.figma.com/design/1x3IidCPrUfR6y6lxCrmqG/Bontle?node-id=0-1&t=RgCVQU5nDxuEbE73-1